danielabar/meblog/src/markdown/activerecord-dependent-options.md

 The Rails Guide on [Active Record Associations](https://guides.rubyonrails.org/association_basics.html) does cover deletion options.
 However, since there are so many options besides just for deletion, I found myself scrolling up and down through the docs and losing track of which side of the association was being referred to.
 Also, since different options can be specified on each side of an association, it can be tricky to reason about what would happen with various *combinations* of options.

 A further complexity is that there are two different ways to remove an ActiveRecord model in rails: Delete and Destroy.
-They sound similar but do slightly different things (more on this later).
+They sound similar but do different things (more on this later).
 If you add that into the mix of removal options, the number of scenarios grows even further.

 In the vein of "a picture is worth a thousand words", I decided to build a sample Rails application and do a deep dive on all the removal options for some commonly used associations and how they behave when deleting or destroying a record.
 This post will walk through the results of this.